 2. How is Biblically Responsible Investing Different From Socially Responsible Investing?

-Socially Responsible Investing (SRI) and BRI are both ways for investors to include their personal beliefs into their financial plan.
+Socially Responsible Investing (SRI) and BRI are both ways for investors to include their personal beliefs into their financial strategy.
 According to NerdWallet, Socially Responsible Investing is an investing strategy that aims to generate both social change and financial returns for an investor.
 In that sense, Biblically Responsible Investing are both forms of Values Based Investing.
 However, BRI portfolios often reflect different values, priorities, and convictions than traditional SRI portfolios.
 This is because BRI portfolios intentionally aim to adhere to a biblical worldview.

 SRI portfolios tend to be left-leaning politically and do not screen out certain investments that BRI portfolios would, such as abortion.
 In addition, a Certified Kingdom Advisor® can help you build a BRI portfolio that directly supports biblically minded businesses and funds.

 Throughout the gospels, Jesus is adamant about bringing darkness into the light.
 For example, Luke 12:2 says, “Nothing is covered up that will not be revealed, or hidden that will not be known.”
 As Christians, we should seek out truth just like Jesus did.
 There are simple ways to discover if a company upholds the values that are important to you, and Certified Kingdom Advisors® can help you do so.